-We are calling for nominations.
-Individuals who live or work in Pleasanton, Dublin, San Ramon, Danville, Alamo or Blackhawk are eligible, as are organizations and businesses headquartered in these communities.
+Individuals who live or work in Pleasanton, Dublin, San Ramon, Danville, Alamo or Livermore are eligible, as are organizations and businesses headquartered in these communities.
+If you know a person, organization or group deserving of recognition, complete the nomination form.
+Nominations can also be emailed directly to Gina Channell-Allen, but make sure all the information requested on the form is included.
 Nominations must be received by 5 p.m.
-Oct.
+Sept.
 22.